iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="new_JwtDomainLinkageValidator_new"></a>

 ### new JwtDomainLinkageValidator(signatureVerifier)
-Creates a new `JwtDomainLinkageValidator`.
+Creates a new [JwtDomainLinkageValidator](#JwtDomainLinkageValidator).
 If a `signatureVerifier` is provided it will be used when verifying decoded JWS signatures, otherwise the default which is only capable of handling the `EdDSA` algorithm will be used.